xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 !!! warning
     This will affect only static resources!
 Template engine will not be able to resolve resources because it is not aware of custom loaders.

 !!! info
-    The main problem here is dropwizard's `View` class which accepts only file path (String), so even if correct URL object is known (which is enough to load resource) before view construction it can't be used further.
+    The main problem here is Dropwizard's `View` class which accepts only file path (String), so even if correct URL object is known (which is enough to load resource) before view construction it can't be used further.

     To workaround this, resolved absolute template path passed to view constructor.
 GSP module is able to found correct resourse later in correct class loader, but it requires obvious changes to template engine templates resolution mechanism.